Setareh

 Setareh or Setare (سِتاره) is a feminine given name of Persian origin meaning "star" or "fate".

-Its equivalent in Tajik is Sitora.
+Its equivalent in Tajik and Uzbek is Sitora.

 It is related to the name 'Tara', "star" in Sanskrit, Hindi, Urdu, Marathi, Persian, Punjabi, Kurdish, Bengali, Telugu and Sinhala.

 It is also related to the names Stella ("star" in Latin), Estelle (cf. the French "étoile") and their derivatives.

 People

 Notable people with the name include: